More-Wrong/ScrewsMetric/README.md

 It can only take the values `undef`, `0` or `1`. `undef` giving the default both sides curving, and `0` and `1` giving one or the other side flat.

+The `bias` argument is similar, but more sophisticated, it allows the allocation of the slack to be controlled.
+The default is effectively `0`, although not using it is more efficient.
+`bias = -1` is the same as `half = 0`, and `bias = 1` is the same as `half = 1`.
+`bias` can take any value, but values outside `-7` to `7` are unreliable, and values outside `-1` to `1` can fail in some cases.

+These values do not always garuentee that the minimum width is observed - the bar will be at least that wide, but may sometimes fail to get as narrow as required, particularly when the 2 diameters differ substantially.

 ##### Example

     minimalBridge(8, h1 = 5, h2 = 10, d1 = 20, d2 = 10, l1 = [20, 0], l2 = [0, 20], speed = 0, $fn = 500, hRoundfn = 100);